ramiel/caravaggio/website/docs/general-usage.md

 The url instead, **`https://image.com/landscape.png`** is simply a fully qualifid address of the image to fetch and transform.

+## Live examples ⚠️

+Most of the examples in this documentation have a link to a test deploy of Caravaggio.
+The server is not intended for production use and when a certain bandwith limit is reached it becomes unavailable or slow.
+We do this to prevent people using it as their conversion machine.
+Please be kind using it... 😏

 ## Complex urls

 If the url of the image to transform contains query parameters, you must encode it.